pc: Inspired Media

-Graeme has had works performed across the United States, Canada, and Russia at events such as Florida State University’s New Music Festival, Greenlight New Music Festival, and the Silver Sounds International Chamber Music Competition.
+Graeme has had works performed across the United States, Canada, Finland, and Russia at events such as Florida State University’s New Music Festival, Greenlight New Music Festival, and the Silver Sounds International Chamber Music Competition.
 His work has been recognized by the Kennedy Center’s American College Theater Festival and the Duluth-Superior Symphony Orchestra.
 He has also enjoyed artist residencies at Warbler’s Roost in South River, ON and Azule in Hot Springs, NC.

 As an organist, Graeme is a founding member of Vital Organ Project (VOP): a 501(c)(3) non-profit organization that facilitates the creation, education, and performance of new music featuring the abilities and distinction of the pipe organ.
 Through concerts of modern repertoire and ongoing premieres of new works, VOP showcases the true versatility of the organ and its relevance to the 21st century.
 Since its inception in 2017, VOP has been the catalyst for over 25 world and US premieres and 30 concert events across the US and Canada.

 Shields has held numerous organist and accompanist positions across the American Midwest, including Organ Scholar at Calvary Episcopal in Cincinnati where he had the privilege to work with Howard Helvey, and the sole accompanist for the Turkish American Musical Theatre Alliance, for which he traveled to Istanbul in 2013.
 These positions have fostered his love for collaborative work and led to his organization of multiple recitals, concert series, and commissions of new music.
 He currently serves as the Director of Music Ministries at Redeemer Lutheran Church in Hinsdale, IL.